ryanbrecher/ryanbrecher/README.md

 ### Hi there 👋

 I'm Ryan, an accomplished senior cybersecurity professional with a robust background encompassing 8 years of expertise in networking, voice, system administration, cloud (AWS/Azure), security and web development.
-I've primarily worked at global ISP/MSPs and over the last several years for a leading security services provider.
-I also have some hands-on experience with DevOps tools with a growing expertise in DevSecOps practices in shifting security left.
+I've primarily worked at global ISP/MSPs and over the last several years for a leading security services provider as a cyber security consultant.
+I also have hands-on experience with DevOps tools and continually growing my expertise in DevSecOps practices to shift security left.

 🧑‍💻 **A few of my key skills are:**
 <br>